 Besides clearly defining your objectives, your charter also helps you gain executive buy-in.
 Without executive-level sponsorship, your sales enablement strategy won’t gain the support and budget you need to scale and succeed.
 Executive sponsors should connect you to key stakeholders in your organization so that you can explain how sales enablement will help achieve business KPIs important to them.
 Without executive sponsorship, sales enablement may be viewed as an optional initiative rather than a driver of business transformation.
 As a result, if your company experiences a few bad quarters, sales enablement may be viewed as expendable.

 - Coordinate Your Sales Enablement Services

-Sales enablement services typically consist of an expansive collection of training, tools and content.
+Sales enablement services typically consist of an expansive collection of training, tools, technology and content.
 The trouble is, similar services have been pushed on sales from other business functions for years, which has led to inconsistency and confusion.
 Sales enablement, when not implemented properly, only adds to this confusion.
 If inconsistent delivery continues, it may result in your sales team ignoring new materials and your enablement services having little or no impact on predictable sales results.
 Instead of marketing, training, sales ops, front-line managers and legal all creating and maintaining their own enablement services, you need to eliminate the silos.
 To ensure consistency, sales enablement needs to orchestrate services across all the contributing functions.
 This coordinated approach is the core value of sales enablement and provides a greater chance of achieving business KPIs.

 - Reinforce Enablement Training with Coaching